Search Results :

 miniorange img Next, specify that the application should be treated as a public client

-• Under Advanced settings, enable Allow public client flows (select Yes).
+• Scroll down to Advanced settings section, enable Allow public client flows (select Yes).

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - proxy authentication